Powered by SchoolDash

 Patching Hall Lane, Chelmsford CM1 4BS

-Particular strengths include Destinations, Attendance, Environment and Sixth form.
+Particular strengths include Finances, Attendance, Environment and Destinations.
+Relative weaknesses include Disadvantaged pupils.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.